What Are Incoterms? International Commercial Terms Meanings and Usages

 • Import duties and taxes - Buyer

-When a DAP incoterm is utilized, the buyer of a product is only responsible for paying its import duties, taxes and fees.
-Everything else — from its packaging until final delivery — is paid for by the seller.
+When a “Delivered at Place Unloaded” incoterm is utilized, the buyer of a product is only responsible for paying its import duties, taxes and fees.
+Everything else — from its packaging to transportation to the agreed-upon destination to unloading the goods upon arrival — is paid for by the seller.

 • Freight packaging – Seller